 There are four primary sources of knowledge that increase the expertise of financial advisors:

 - Association Memberships

 It takes years of “relevant” experience to become a financial expert.

 For example, you need expert advice that will help you develop a comprehensive retirement plan.
 So, you need an advisor with years of “relevant” retirement planning expertise.

-You do not need an advisor who claims to be a planning expert, but has spent the past several years selling mutural funds and annuities.
+You do not need an advisor who claims to be a planning expert but has spent the past several years selling mutual funds and annuities.

 Education is an important source of knowledge if the degree came from an accredited college or university and was in a financial discipline.